|

 As she walked away, her hand automatically slipped into her pocket,

-where she found something, and turned back, pressing it into Drizzts
+where she found something and, turning back, pressed it into Drizzts

 hand.
 To remember us by, she said, smiling.